CognitiveRoboticsTUNI/RosPeakCedar/README.md

 For this case, I read data from a noise sensor and use the value as amplitude of the gaussian function.

-## Work in progress

-In the future, the plugin will use the Qt widget interface to select the nodes, topics and types in order to avoid changing the code everytime you want to subscribe to a topic.

-The plugin will be more like an artefact binding sensors to DFT.

 ## Authors

-Quentin Houbre - Tampere University of Technology
+Quentin Houbre - Tampere University

 ## License